Benno-K/UserScripts/README.md

 ### Files
 - ~/fblogs/fritzboxlog-all.txt

-created by another script, fblogread, that reads all log messages from the FRITZ!box
+created by another script, fblogfetcher,(which calls fblogread), that reads all log messages from the FRITZ!box

+## fblogfetcher
+Fetches log data from FRITZ!box (all types, as you can see in the WebGUI as "System/Ereignisse/Alle", but only one day.
+If no date is specified it uses yesterdsy

+### Arguments

+Specify yesterday or today or any other date to get the logs for that day.
+Off course it will return nothing at all if the requested date is before boot-time of the FRITZ!box.

+## fblogread
+called ny fblogfetcher

+Actually sends a query to FRITZ!box and returns ALL log messages since boot.